Skip to main content

 "I have never seen a Zamidarni bargain so much."
 The man spoke with folded hands.

 "Why?
-Do the money grow on trees in our house?"
-She frowned "It's my Sasur's hard-earned money."
+Does the money grow on trees in our house?"
+She frowned, "It's my Sasur's hard-earned money."

 "No. Koeli Didi, what will I do with the new ones?
 I just got them a few days back."